-- Haverhill Public Library is a main source of information for the people and libraries that use our resources and services.
+- Haverhill Public Library is a main source of information for the people and organizations that use our resources and services.
 Filters, as they now exist, would compromise that main mission because in addition to blocking access to undesirable images, they block access to information that is constitutionally protected.

 - Filters are commercial products sold by vendors.
 The library would have virtually no control over what the vendors decide to block or not to block.